romannjoroge/Assembly-Language-Programming/README.md

 ./executable
 ```
 ### Instructions
-The syntax for instructions is *operation [operand1, operand2, ...]* e.g moc ebx, 1
+The syntax for instructions is *operation [operand1, operand2, ...]* e.g mov ebx, 1
 ### Variables
 To add variables to our assembly program we add a section .data to our file where we define our variables and initialize them i.e if we want a varaible called msg that holds the string "Hello World\n" we do
 ```assembly